Aludel Download

 Do I need internet?

-Once it's set up, no — the local providers (Ollama + Piper) run the whole pipeline offline.
-You do need a connection the first time, to download the Ollama model and the Piper voices, and whenever you choose a cloud provider (OpenAI, Anthropic, OpenRouter, ElevenLabs).
+Once it's set up, no — a local model (Ollama or Osaurus) plus Piper voices run the whole pipeline offline.
+You do need a connection the first time, to download a local model and the Piper voices, and whenever you choose a cloud provider (OpenAI, Anthropic, OpenRouter, ElevenLabs).

 Content, script & languages